MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 | Uri              | string | URI of external storage data file |

 > [!TIP]
 > Iterating on all files referenced by an external table can be quite costly, depending on the number of files.
-Make sure to use `limit` parameter in case you just want to peek at some URI examples.
+Make sure to use `limit` parameter if you just want to see some URI examples.

 **Examples:**